heini208/fault_detector_spot/documentation/System_Design.md

 ## 11.2 External Interfaces

-The Recording and Playback subsystem is controlled entirely through ROS 2 topics and does not depend on any specific user interface implementation.
+The Recording and Playback subsystem is controlled entirely through ROS2 topics and does not depend on any specific user interface implementation.

 Two topics are used (see also the Interface Summary): TODO interface link